Skip to main content

 Data consistency is an important consideration for multi-node clusters.
 Weaviate v1.18 introduces a repair-on-read feature that finds and fixes problems at read time.
 The current release adds another powerful tool, async replication.
 Async replication works in the background, checking and updating your data to keep it consistent.

-Async replication addresses this risk and minimizes it.
 The async replication mechanism uses an efficient algorithm to monitor and compare nodes within a cluster.
 If the algorithm identifies an inconsistency, it resyncs the data on the inconsistent node.

 Async replication is more effective than repair-on-read when there are many inconsistencies between nodes.
 If, for example, an offline node misses a series of updates, async replication quickly restores consistency for all of the objects when the node returns to service.
 Under a repair-on-read approach, the missing updates might not be noticed for a long time.